emilyliza/practice_repo/README.md

 ### Bugs and errors

-Errors are being sent to Airbrake.io here: [https://cartdev.airbrake.io](https://cartdev.airbrake.io).
-This services is okay, not sure it is worth keeping, but can be used to detect some important errors.
+Errors are being sent to [Airbrake.io](https://cartdev.airbrake.io).
+This service is okay, not sure it is worth keeping, but can be used to detect some important errors.

 Username: chargeback@infoshreve.com, Password: achaiV0ien6iech